-1. Adding and Changing Courses
+Adding and Changing Courses

-- a) Students are encouraged to meet with their advisor prior to making course selections. - b) Review graduation requirements with grids found on myGETS (https://mygets.garrett.edu/ICS) - c) Check that all holds are cleared.
-Please note that it often takes up to two business days for holds to completely clear. - d) Students then pre-select courses on-line through myGETS.
+- a.)
+Students are encouraged to meet with their advisor(s) prior to making course selections.
+Course registration is not completed until the course selection(s) are approved by the advisor. - b.)
+Review graduation requirements with grids and Academic Plans found on myGETS (https://mygets.garrett.edu/ICS) - c.)
+Check that all holds are cleared.
+Please note that it often takes up to two business days for certain holds to completely clear. - d.)
+Students then pre-select courses on-line through myGETS.
 Students should indicate the grading option of letter grade (LG) or pass/fail (P/F), or audit (AU) at the time of registration by notifying registration services.
 Students admitted on a provisional basis or students on probation need to take courses for a LG until their status is changed.
 An audit carries no academic credit and requires instructor permission.
-An audit cannot later be changed to a graded option. - e) To register for CPE, independent studies, cross-registration with Northwestern University (NU) or the Association of Chicago Theological Seminaries (ACTS), or thesis continuation courses, additional paperwork must be submitted to registration services.
-Student forms can be found in the Student Information section of myGETS (https://mygets.garrett.edu/ICS/Student/Student Forms/).
-See additional information on pages 12-14. - f) Only students can add courses in myGETS. - g) All registrations must be finalized by the designated dates on the academic calendar.
+An audit cannot later be changed to a graded option. - e.)
+To register for CPE, independent studies, cross-registration with Northwestern University (NU) or the Association of Chicago Theological Seminaries (ACTS), or thesis continuation courses, additional paperwork must be submitted to registration services.
+Student forms can be found in the Student Information section of myGETS.
+Additional information about Cross-Registration and CPE can be found below. - f.)
+Only students can add courses in myGETS.
+Advisors cannot add registrations for students. - g.)
+All registrations must be finalized by the designated dates on the academic calendar.
 If a student does not complete all the steps of registration by this date the reservations are subject to cancellation and the class will go to the next person in priority on the waiting list.

-2. Closed or Waitlisted Courses
+Closed or Waitlisted Courses

-- a) If a class closes due to low enrollment students will be notified by e-mail or phone.
-In some cases, the professor will offer the course as an independent study. - b) Students may be put on a waiting list if a class is full and will be notified if they are moved into the class from the waiting list.
+If a class closes due to low enrollment students will be notified by e-mail or phone.
+In some cases, the professor will offer the course as an independent study.

+Students may be put on a waiting list if a class is full and will be notified if they are moved into the class from the waiting list.
 Students planning to graduate have priority on wait lists.
 Otherwise, students are added in the order of their registration as space becomes available.

-3. Completing Registration - Advisor's Course Approval
+Completing Registration - Advisor's Course Approval

-- a) Once students reserve space in a course the next step is to have the advisor finalize the registrations.
+Once students reserve space in a course the next step is to have the advisor finalize the registrations.
 This completes the registration process.
-A completed course is indicated by a C or Current on myGETS.
-Students may drop or add courses before completing registration with their advisor. - b) Students may make changes to their schedules through myGETS through the final day for registration (usually the first day of the term; check the academic calendar for details). - c) During the drop/add period (see academic calendar for dates) students may drop courses through myGETS.
-Any course adds after the term starts require written or email consent from both the faculty advisor and the course professor a) Adding Courses b) Dropping Courses
+A completed registration is indicated by a C or Current on myGETS.
+Students may drop or add courses before completing registration with their advisor.

+Students may make changes to their schedules through myGETS through the final day for registration (usually the first day of the term; check the academic calendar for details).

+During the drop/add period (see academic calendar for dates) students may drop courses through myGETS.
+Any course adds after the term starts require written or email consent from both the advisor and the course professor

-4. Adding and Changing Courses After Semester Begins
+Adding and Changing Courses After Semester Begins